Tanujkarteek/on-board/README.md

 # Onboarding Flow - React Native App

-A simple mobile app demonstrating an onboarding flow with permissions, phone login, and user details collection.
+A modern mobile app demonstrating an onboarding flow with permissions, phone login, and user details collection, built with Expo and React Native.

 ## Features